oasisprotocol/old-docs/src/operators/stake-management.md

 * `oasis-node stake info` shows the token information,
 * `oasis-node stake list` lists all accounts with positive balance,
 * `oasis-node stake account info` shows detailed account information,
-* `oasis-node stake account submit` submits a pregenerated transaction given a filename.
+* `oasis-node consensus submit_tx` submits a pregenerated transaction given a filename.

 In addition, the following commands generate transactions and are meant to be